 Now, I am not defining leisure as idleness, messing around, being bored, etc. Rather, the traditional understanding of leisure is an active form of working on being who you are created to be.
 It involves reflection, prayer, deep thinking and being in wonder at the work of God.
 It is NOT a time of productivity, in the modern sense of the word.

 Most Americans think of leisure as a vacation we take in order to recharge our batteries to go do more work.
 This is the wrong way to think of leisure.
 We don't exist to work.
 We exist for God's sake and our own sake.
 The problem with the modern way of thinking about leisure is that it identifies our worth in our function.
 It it utilitarianism.
 We have to fight this understanding of the right place of work, by clearly understanding leisure.
-This properly orders things, makes us better people, and in turn it makes us better workers.
+This properly orders things; it makes us better people.

 Even the apostles had to be called into leisure, as many Church workers do.